wp-plugins/inpost-gallery/readme.txt

 * random=-1 - random slides and out all
 * random=5 - random slides and out 5 of them

+For migration from 1.0.5 to 1.1.2 read instructions here: http://pluginus.net/inpost-gallery-migration-plugin/

 == Installation ==

 = New Installations =